AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 depend on each other's specification may be legal, as is calling a user defined suprogram.

-Instead of the restrictions of SPARK 2005 a set of rules is applied in
-|SPARK| which determines when a pragma Elaborate_Body, Elaborate_All
-or Elaborate is required for a package.
-These rules avoid elaboration order dependencies.
+Instead of the elaboration restrictions of SPARK 2005 a set of rules is applied in |SPARK| which determines when elaboration order control pragmas such as Elaborate_Body or Elaborate_All are required.
+These rules ensure the absence of elaboration order dependencies.

 Examples of the features of |SPARK| elaboration order rules are given below.
 In the example described below the partial elaboration order